Welcome to Facebook, Taiwan poll candidate tells Chinese as posts flood in

 "I hope this rare new experience can let the 'new friend' see a more complete democracy, freedom and pluralism of Taiwan," Tsai posted to contributors "from across the Strait", the narrow strip of water separating China and Taiwan.
 "Welcome to the world of Facebook!"

-China deems proudly democratic Taiwan a breakaway province to be taken back, by force if necessary, particularly if it makes moves towards formal independence.
+China deems proudly democratic Taiwan a breakaway province to be taken back, by force if necessary, particularly if it makes moves toward formal independence.

-Tsai is the leader of Taiwan's opposition Democratic Progressive Party (DPP), which traditionally favours independence from China and is widely expected to win presidential and parliamentary elections in January.
+Tsai is the leader of Taiwan's opposition Democratic Progressive Party (DPP), which traditionally favors independence from China and is widely expected to win presidential and parliamentary elections in January.

 The surge in posts, if indeed from China, underscores how much attention is being paid to the island and its relationship with China since a historic meeting between the two leaders at the weekend, the first since the Chinese civil war ended in 1949.
 Chinese state media praised the summit as a success on the road to eventual unification.